Twitter bans ads that contradict science on climate change

 Twitter said it would provide more information in the coming months on how it plans to provide “reliable, authoritative context to the climate conversations” its users engage in, including from the Intergovernmental Panel on Climate Change.
 The U.N.-backed science panel's reports on the causes and effects of climate change provide the basis for international negotiations to curb climate change.

-The company already has a dedicate climate topic on its site and offered what it described as “pre-bunks” during last year's U.N. climate conference to counter misinformation surrounding the issue.
+The company already has a dedicated climate topic on its site and offered what it described as “pre-bunks” during last year's U.N. climate conference to counter misinformation surrounding climate change.

 Follow AP's coverage of climate change at https://apnews.com/hub/climate